 As part of this fellowship, participants will:

 - Gain skills to bring social justice closer to the center of congregational life

-- Engage in RAC initiatives and leadership bodies to advance the work of the Reform Movement at the state and local level
+- Engage in Religious Action Center initiatives to advance the work of the Reform Movement at the federal, state, provincial, and local level

 - Root social justice work in Jewish text and tradition